-The IQAC in the college is a twenty four member committee with Principal as the chairman.
-It looks into the areas such as academic, research and extension.
+The IQAC in the college with Principal as the chairman looks into the areas such as academic, research and extension.
 It proposes the future plan, motivates the staff for research and academic improvement, submits the annual report to the NAAC and gives recommendations to the Principal on various issues related to the maintenance and improvement of the quality of various academic and administrative activities of the college and different mechanisms that protect the system.
-With far sighted vision IQAC coordinates the overall plans of the college.
-The normal activities of the Cell are carried out by the Coordinator.

-IQAC Steering Committee 2017-18
+IQAC Steering Committee 2018-19